Frequently Asked Questions

-A limited number of merit-based fellowships are available.
-Fellowship recipients are notified in their offer letter.
 It is advised that you review Carnegie Mellon's Enrollment Services Web site for external sources of financial aid.
 International students should check with their home country for additional funding opportunities and private loans.
 Our graduating students' high starting salaries make loan repayment very manageable.

 Is health insurance provided?